 Follow in Robin Hood’s footsteps amongst the royal hunting grounds of Sherwood Forest with its centuries-old Major Oak.
 Or visit the city’s thriving independent shopping scene which bustles obliviously above a network of over 800 sandstone caves, carved out in the Dark Ages.
 Anyone for cricket?
 Fast bowlers spin at Trent Bridge test matches.
-Art lovers can visit the world-class Nottingham Contemporary arts centre.
+Art lovers can visit the world-class Nottingham Contemporary art centre.

 Nottingham’s truly got something for everyone.

 When you are visiting don’t miss;

 - The Nottingham Cave Trail, which takes you underground to discover decaying dungeons, cock-fighting pits and cave houses among the 450-plus man-made caves dug deep beneath the city.

 - A drink in Ye Olde Trip to Jerusalem, reputedly England’s oldest Inn.
 Part of the pub is cut into the rock, and there’s talk of a secret passage that leads to Nottingham Castle; ask for a peek into the deep cave that serves as the beer cellar.

 - Famed for its associations with Robin Hood, the Civil War and literary legends such as Lord Byron and D.H.
 Lawrence, there is plenty to uncover in Nottinghamshire.

 - Nottingham Contemporary, one of the largest galleries of contemporary art in the UK, is a perfect place to visit because the art isn’t just about paintings.
 The gallery is free to visit, and regularly hosts changing exhibitions that showcase incredible international art.